 Can bacteria make their own food from sunlight?

 Plants aren't the only organisms that use the energy of the sun to make food.
 Some bacteria can also perform photosynthesis.
-In fact, the first photosynthetic organisms on earth were bacteria.
+In fact, the first photosynthetic organisms on Earth were bacteria.
 Photosynthesis is just one of many ways that bacteria can obtain energy.

 Like all organisms, bacteria need energy, and they can acquire this energy through a number of different ways.

 Photosynthetic bacteria use the energy of the sun to make their own food.
 In the presence of sunlight, carbon dioxide and water are turned into glucose and oxygen.
 The glucose is then turned into usable energy.
 Glucose is like the "food" for the bacteria.
 An example of photosynthetic bacteria is cyanobacteria, as seen in the opening image.
+These bacteria are sometimes called blue-green algae, although they are not algae, due to their numerous chlorophyll molecules.

 Bacteria known as decomposers break down wastes and dead organisms into smaller molecules.
 These bacteria use the organic substrates they break down to get their energy, carbon, and nutrients they need for survival.